Transformers for Learning on Noisy and Task-Level Manifolds: Approximation and Generalization Insights: Introduction

 Compared to transformers, feedforward and convolutional neural networks are significantly better understood in terms of approximation \citep{Cybenko89,Hornik89,Leshno93,Mhaskar93,B17,M99,Pinkus99,P98,Y17,lu2021deep,oono2019approximation,LaiShen21,LaiShen24,zhou2020universality} and generalization \citep{kohler2011analysis,schmidt2020nonparametric,oono2019approximation} theories.
-Theoretical results in \citet{Y17,lu2021deep,oono2019approximation,schmidt2020nonparametric} addressed function approximation and estimation in a Euclidean space.
+Theoretical results in \citet{Y17,lu2021deep,oono2019approximation,schmidt2020nonparametric} addressed function approximation and estimation in a Euclidean space. \citet{schonsheck2019chart,schonsheck2022semi,liu2024deep} studied the approximation and generalization errors of deep ReLU networks for representing low-dimensional manifolds.
 For functions supported on a low-dimensional manifold, approximation and generalization theories were established for feedforward neural networks in \citet{Chui18,shaham2018provable,chen2019efficient,SH19,nakada2020adaptive,Chen22} and for convolutional residual neural networks in \citet{liu2021besov}.
 To relax the exact manifold assumption and allow for noise on input data, \citet{Cloninger21} studied approximation properties of feedforward neural networks under inexact manifold assumption, i.e., data are in a tubular neighborhood of a manifold and the groundtruth function depends on the projection of the noisy data onto the manifold.
 This relaxation accommodates input data with noise and accounts for the low complexity of the learning task beyond the low intrinsic dimension of the input data, making the theory applicable to a wider range of practical scenarios for feedforward neural networks.